 A prosthodontist is a dental specialist who makes prostheses, or replacement teeth that are removable or non-removable for patients who are missing some or all of their teeth.
 These include porcelain crowns and bridges, partial dentures and full dentures.
 Most general dentists do all of these procedures and some dentists, like in our office, have advanced training and do larger cases as well involving implants or natural teeth.
 Prosthodontists also build specialized dentures for patients who have lost part of their jaw due to accidents, cancer or physical defects.

 After reviewing the types of dentists who can see either adults or children, a pediatric dentist or pedodontist is a type of dentist who treats mainly children.
 As anyone who has kids knows, children usually have increased anxiety when visiting any types of dentists and need some extra care.
 Some general dentists do not see children in their office and will refer to a pedodontist.
 We treat children in our office for routine cleanings, x-rays, white fillings and extractions.
 When we see a child who has special needs and cannot be treated in a general dentist office, we will refer them to the pedodontist.
 The child can be mildly sedated and the work will be completed safely there.

 Thank you for reading our blog about the different types of dentists.
-Whether you’re looking for a general dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, South Gables Dental can help!
+Whether you need a general dentist, cosmetic dentist, periodontist, endodontist, orthodontist, oral surgeon, prosthodontist or pedodontist, the team at South Gables Dental can help!